-Once approval has been granted, Principals are asked to inform the parent in writing that their request has been approved for this school year only.
+Once approval has been granted, Principals are asked to inform the parent that their request has been approved for this school year only.
 All approvals will be made on an annual basis unless otherwise stated by the Superintendent.

-- 1. Students attending Intensive Support Programs - a) An IPRC decision is made to place the student in a self-contained class - b) The receiving school secretary makes the transportation request - c) Superintendent approval is not required. - 2.
-Special Education Requests (involving exceptional students) - a) The Principal receives the request from the parent - b) The Principal investigates to ensure that the request is valid (there have been situations where the parent requests for convenience rather than legitimate need, e.g. parent indicates that the student has a Physical exceptionality and cannot walk but student is active during recess and physical education class) - c) The Principal sends an email to the Superintendent responsible for Special Education (including student name, address, telephone number, and reason for request) - d) The Superintendent investigates further (if required) and makes a decision - e) If approved, the Superintendent forwards an email marked "approved" to the Special Education Transportation Clerk at the Transportation Consortium. - 3.
-Special Circumstances (e.g. medical) - a) The Principal receives the request from the parent - b) The Principal investigates to ensure that the request is valid - c) The Principal sends an email to the school's Superintendent (including student name, address, telephone number, and reason for request) - d) The school's Superintendent investigates further (if required) - e) If approved, the Superintendents responsible for transportation forward an email marked "approved" to the Transportation Consortium Manager.
+- 1. Students attending Intensive Support Programs - a) The ARD Committee approves placement in a self-contained class/school - b) An IPRC decision is made to place the student in a self-contained class - c) Superintendent approval is not required. - 2.
+Special Education Requests (involving exceptional students) - a) The Principal receives the request from the parent - b) The Principal investigates to ensure that the request is valid (there have been situations where the parent requests for convenience rather than legitimate need, e.g. parent indicates that the student has a Physical exceptionality and cannot walk but student is active during recess and physical education class) - c) The Principal contacts the Special Education Consultant/coordinator for the school (including student name, address, telephone number, and reason for request) - d) The Special Education Consultant/Coordinator will share the request with the Principal of Special Education Programs and Services who makes a decision - e) If approved, the Principal of Special Education forwards an email marked "approved" to the Special Education Transportation Clerk at the Transportation Consortium. - 3.
+Special Circumstances (e.g. medical) - a) The Principal receives the request from the parent - b) The Principal investigates to ensure that the request is valid - c) The Principal contacts the Special Education Consultant/Coordinator for the school (including student name, address, telephone number, and reason for request) - d) The Special Education Consultant/Coordinator will share the request with the Principal of Special Education Programs and Services who makes a decision - e) If approved, the Principal of Special Education forwards an email marked "approved" to the Special Education Transportation Clerk at the Transportation Consortium.